matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr05/Task-Description/task.md

 Internship Sheet 5 - Reverse Proxy
 A notice:
 In the following tasks, you create services on your server serv-ws22that can be reached from the outside via a precisely defined IPv6 address from your IPv6 subnet.
-Please keep these s ervices running on your server at all times .
+Please keep these services running on your server at all times .

 You can use the taskchecker (LEA: https://lea.hochschule-bonn-rhein-sieg.de/goto.php?target=webr_1305668&client_id=db_040811 ) to check that your services are actually running .